Installation

 agents/ per-role prompt templates you can edit

-skills/ markdown attachments to add domain context
+skills/ markdown attachments that add domain context

 flows/ your project's run Flows (empty until you add one)